AryanTikam/DC-Project/MapReduce/README.md

-# MapReduce Job for Ride Count by Pickup Location
+# MapReduce Jobs for Cab Management System Analytics

-This project demonstrates a simple MapReduce job using Apache Hadoop to count the number of rides originating from each pickup location.
+This project demonstrates multiple MapReduce jobs using Apache Hadoop to analyze ride data from a distributed cab booking system.

 ## Prerequisites

 - Java 8 or higher
 - Apache Maven
-- Apache Hadoop (for running the job)
+- Apache Hadoop (for running the jobs)

 ## Project Structure